m-labs/ek-tm4c1294xl-demo/README.md

     ```

 At this point, the target is stopped immediately after reset.
 Let it continue,
-and observe the `Hello, world!` printed by openocd.
+and observe the `Hello, world!` printed by openocd and a blinking LED.
 You're done!
-Now, repeat
-steps 7 and 8 until you're happy with the rest of the owl.
+Now, repeat steps 7 and 8 until you're happy with the rest of the owl.

 [openocd]: http://openocd.org/
 [rustup]: https://rustup.rs/